virgili0/Virgilio/README.md

 Have you ever got confused because of the several and contradicting names for the same algorithm or approach, from different websites and fragmented tutorials?

-I want to address these critical problems for free, for everyone.
-It’s not a joke.
+We will address these critical issues for free, for everyone.

 Hi, I'm [Virgilio](https://en.wikipedia.org/wiki/Virgil).

-Like I did with [Dante](https://en.wikipedia.org/wiki/Dante_Alighieri), just some centuries ago, I'll be your mentor and reference point during your journey through the Internet, providing you complete and organic learning paths for several fields, tools, skills and more.
+Like I did with *[Dante](https://en.wikipedia.org/wiki/Dante_Alighieri)*, just some centuries ago, I'll be your mentor and reference point during your journey through this *selva oscura*, providing you complete and organic learning paths for several fields, tools, skills and more.

-The vision of Virgilio is to give everyone the possibility to get into the incredible world of the Data Science and the business and creative possibilities that it offers, to get self-started as a practitioner, gain new cutting edge practical skills or just learn to discriminate good information from poor information.
+The vision of Virgilio is to give everyone the possibility to get into the incredible world of the Data Science and Machine Learning and the business and creative possibilities that they offer, to get self-started as a practitioner, gain new cutting edge practical skills or just learn to discriminate good information from poor information.

 We are doing this by providing only high-quality and coherent content, with clear step-by-step paths and a consistent naming system.
 Imagine Virgilio as an E-Mentor who will tell you what do to get the next step, the next skill, or to apply them in practice to create value.